Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Abstract

 \section{Abstract}

 We report results from our experimental investigation of the distorted-kagome compound FeCrAs.
-For this work, we developed a procedure using tin metal as a flux to produce needlelike crystals.
-The crystals were characterized by single crystal x-ray diffraction as well as measurements of magnetization, electrical transport, and heat capacity.
-The physical behaviors are generally similar to published results on crystals grown from a stoichiometric melt with two notable exceptions.
-The Sommerfeld coefficient is found to be 18\,mJ/K$^2$/mol, a little more than half of the previously reported value, and the N\'{e}el temperature is found to be 150\,K, about 25\,K higher than in previous reports.
-The reason for these discrepancies are uncertain, but they may be related to differences in stoichiometry or disorder; it is expected that the Cr/Fe ratio has some variability in this compound.
-In addition, we find unusual thermal expansion behavior, with an anomaly at the N\'{e}el temperature and nearly temperature independent thermal expansion along the hexagonal c-axis above this transition.
+For this work, we used tin metal as a flux to produce needlelike crystals, which we characterized using single crystal x-ray diffraction as well as measurements of magnetization, electrical transport, and heat capacity.
+The physical behaviors differ in two notable ways from those of previously studied crystals grown from a stoichiometric melt.
+First, the N\'{e}el temperature is found to be 150\,K, about 25\,K higher than in previous reports.
+Second, the Sommerfeld coefficient, a measure of the electronic heat capacity, is found to be about half of the previously reported value.
+These differences indicate stronger magnetic interactions and fewer charge carriers in the flux-grown crystals, which may be related to differences in stoichiometry or disorder.
+In addition, we find unusual thermal expansion behavior, with an anomaly at the N\'{e}el temperature and nearly temperature independent thermal expansion along the hexagonal \textit{c}-axis above this transition.
 This suggests significant spin-lattice coupling, which may provide insight into non-metallic transport properties that have been associated with anomalous charge carrier scattering.
+The flux growth presented here may provide a useful approach to exploring the relationships between crystal chemistry and magnetism, transport, and spin-lattice coupling in this interesting material.